 For the most part, GSE is safe to use and there is no documentation of overdosing.
 However, allergic reactions do occur rarely and grapefruit seed extract can cause stomach irritation in sensitive dogs.
 Always give GSE with food to avoid stomach upset and watch your dog carefully for signs of a reaction.

 Grapefruit seed extract should never be used to avoid seeking appropriate medical attention for your dog.
-If your dog is sick you should take them to the vet to ensure there are no serious underlying conditions that are their symptoms.
+If your furry companion is sick, take them to the vet to ensure there are no serious underlying conditions.
 If you are interested in using GSE, a holistic vet can give you more information and help you to find the right dosages and applications for your dog’s condition.